Tiyenti/distance-advigt/readme.md

 # Distance adventure IGT
 Simple script that shows your current adventure mode run's IGT according to your save data after each level is completed.
-This allows you to see the in-game time for your rub without having to make a new profile every time.
+This allows you to see the in-game time for your run without having to make a new profile every time.
 It also shows you more decimal places (3 compared to the 1 showed in the game).